Warbo/chriswarbo-net/unfinished/self_organising_lists.md

 worst case complexity match the regular list, $O(1)$ and $O(N)$, but the rearranging increases the chance that we'll hit the best case, if some queries are more frequent than others.
-Hence, the self-organising list is *at least as fast* as the regular list, when lookups are drawn at random from some fixed distribution.
+Hence, the self-organising list is *at least as fast* (asymptotically) as the regular list, when lookups are drawn at random from some fixed distribution.
+In reality there is some constant overhead caused by propagating the new lists around, and an $O(N)$ overhead from calling `reverse`{.haskell} (although we're only reversing the part of the list that we had to check, so this will match the complexity of the lookup: $O(1)$ when a match was found near the start, $O(N)$ when it was near the end or not found).

 It's also interesting to consider an "adversarial" situation, where an attacker knows that we're using a self-organising list and wants to take down some service that we're providing.

-By choosing queries which match the *last* element of the list, an attacker can make this system work harder than then a normal list would for the same queries.
-However, a similar attack is possible by providing queries with no matches, since they'll always check the whole list; or by timing how long it takes to perform certain queries and performing the slow ones over and over (which will never get a speed up when using regular lists).
+By sending lots of queries, an attacker can manipulate the overall order of the list, and hence come up with queries whose matches are near the end, causing us to hit the $O(N)$ worst-case performance again and again, which may be enough to slow down or disable our server.
+However, this isn't too much of a worry since a simpler attack can cause the same behaviour by repeatedly sending a query which has no matches: that would also trigger the $O(N)$ behaviour, but doesn't require manipulation of the order.
+Since this simpler attack works on regular lists too, I don't see much disadvantage to using self-organising lists.
+Even if we limited ourselves to queries which always match, regular lists can be subject to a timing attack: timing how long different queries take, then sending the slowest ones again and again.
+Self-organising lists aren't vulnerable to such repetitions of the same query, so at least they'd force attackers to work a little harder.

 ### A Poorly Performing Implementation ###

-One student submitted an implementation something like the following:
+For the assignment, one student submitted an implementation something like the
+following:

 ```haskell
 selfOrganisingLookUp p xs = let notP x = not (p x)